-- housing tenancy, become subject to a registration requirement under a state sex offender registration program. - (iii) Discovery of facts after admission to the program that would have made the tenant ineligible - (iv) Discovery of material false statements or fraud by the tenant in connection with an application for assistance or with a reexamination of income - (v) Failure to furnish such information and certifications regarding family composition and income as may be necessary for SAHA to make determinations with respect to rent, eligibility, and the appropriateness of the dwelling unit size - (vi) Failure to transfer to an appropriate size dwelling unit based on family composition when required by SAHA and upon appropriate notice when such a dwelling unit is available. - (vii) Failure to permit access to the unit by SAHA after proper advance notification for the purpose of performing routine inspections and maintenance, for making improvements or repairs, or to show the dwelling unit for re-leasing, or without advance notice if there is reasonable cause to believe that an emergency exists - (viii) Failure to promptly inform SAHA in writing of the birth, adoption or court-awarded custody of a child.
-In such a case, promptly means within ten (10) business days of the event. - (ix) Failure to abide by the provisions of SAHA pet policy - (x) If the family has breached the terms of a repayment agreement entered into with SAHA - (xi) If a family member has violated federal, state, or local law that imposes obligations in connection with the occupancy or use of the premises. - (xii) If a household member has engaged in or threatened violent or abusive behavior toward SAHA personnel. - (A) Abusive or violent behavior towards SAHA personnel includes verbal as well as physical abuse or violence.
-Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - (B) Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.
+- (vii) Failure to transfer to an appropriate size dwelling unit based on family composition when required by Opportunity Home and upon appropriate notice when such a dwelling unit is available. - (viii) Failure to permit access to the unit by Opportunity Home after proper advance notification for the purpose of performing routine inspections and maintenance, for making improvements or repairs, or to show the dwelling unit for re-leasing, or without advance notice if there is reasonable cause to believe that an emergency exists. - (ix) Failure to promptly inform Opportunity Home in writing of the birth, adoption or court-awarded custody of a child.
+In such a case, promptly means within 10 business days of the event. - (x) Failure to abide by the provisions of the Opportunity Home pet policy. - (xi) If the family has breached the terms of a repayment agreement entered into with Opportunity Home.

-- (xiii) If SAHA is notified of any household member convicted for engaging in any criminal activities as defined in SAHA's Screening Criteria Grid in 3.3.E. - (e) In making its decision to terminate the lease, SAHA will consider alternatives as described in Section 13.3.D and other factors as described in Sections 13.3.E and 13.3.F.
-Upon consideration of such alternatives and factors, SAHA may, on a case-by-case basis, choose not to terminate the lease.
+- (xii) If a family member has violated federal, state, or local law that imposes obligations in connection with the occupancy or use of the premises. - (xiii) If a household member has engaged in or threatened violent or abusive behavior toward Opportunity Home personnel. - (A) Abusive or violent behavior towards Opportunity Home personnel includes verbal as well as physical abuse or violence.
+Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior. - (B) Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence. - (e) In making its decision to terminate the lease, Opportunity Home will consider alternatives as described in Section 13.3.D and other factors as described in Sections 13.3.E and 13.3.F.
+Upon consideration of such alternatives and factors, Opportunity Home may, on a case-by-case basis, choose not to terminate the lease.